 Technology, however, is a great facilitator of breakthroughs.
 Powerful team collaboration tools exist that allow a dispersed workforce to communicate and collaborate in real time.

-Gmelius is one such tool – effectively boosting collaboration among remote teams everywhere and unifying employees in a structured way so that nothing gets lost in confusion due to virtual distance.
+Gmelius does just that – effectively boosting collaboration among remote teams everywhere and unifying employees in a structured way so that nothing gets lost in confusion due to virtual distance.

-Gmelius is a powerful CRM software that seamlessly integrates right into your Gmail inbox and G-Suite.
+Gmelius is a team collaboration platform that seamlessly integrates right into your Gmail and G-Suite inbox.
 It can be used to streamline and improve both external communication (with clients) or internal communication (within your remote teams).
-It contains sophisticated collaborative features that can be used by teams in businesses of all sizes.
+Gmelius empowers your team with sophisticated collaborative features that can be used by businesses of all sizes regardless to their location or their current stack of tools.

 Chaos tends to thrive in teams with no solid framework to give it structure.
 When working in a remote team, emails are the primary mode of communication; they’re where today’s and tomorrow’s tasks live.
 But tasks, like hopping on a phone call, attending a video call, responding to an email, or finishing a blog post, have a sense of intangibility, which can make it difficult for a team as a whole to visualize the progress.
 This is where our Kanban boards come in.